JAVA PDF SDK

 How does Nutrient Java SDK ensure high-fidelity rendering?

-The SDK uses a highly accurate and reliable rendering engine built on 22 years of in-house technology, also powering our other products like the .NET SDK (formerly GdPicture) and Document Engine.
+The SDK uses a highly accurate and reliable rendering engine built on 22 years of in-house technology, which also powers our other products like the .NET SDK (formerly GdPicture) and Document Engine.

 Can I use Nutrient Java SDK to merge or convert PDF files?